spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-publishing/bypass-the-key-value-storage.md

 {% endinfo_block %}

-## Remove storage queues initialization
+## Optional: Remove storage queues initialization

-{% info_block infoBox %}

-This step is not mandatory for feature enablement, but it will improve the speed of message processing, as workers will not spend time checking queues that are always empty.
+Removing the initialization of storage queues improves the speed of message processing because workers don't spend time checking queues that are always empty.

-{% endinfo_block %}

 The latest versions of Spryker define separate queues for each search and storage message processing group.
-As synchronization behavior for storage was disabled, there is no need for storage-related queues.
+Because synchronization behavior for storage was disabled, storage-related queues aren't needed.

-To remove them, all `_SYNC_STORAGE_QUEUE`(except `PublishAndSynchronizeHealthCheckStorageConfig::SYNC_STORAGE_PUBLISH_AND_SYNCHRONIZE_HEALTH_CHECK`) constant must be removed from `\Pyz\Client\RabbitMq\RabbitMqConfig::getSynchronizationQueueConfiguration`.
-Examples of constants for removal in the next code snippet.
+To remove them, in `\Pyz\Client\RabbitMq\RabbitMqConfig::getSynchronizationQueueConfiguration`, remove all `_SYNC_STORAGE_QUEUE` constats except for `PublishAndSynchronizeHealthCheckStorageConfig::SYNC_STORAGE_PUBLISH_AND_SYNCHRONIZE_HEALTH_CHECK`.
+Examples of constants to remove:

 **src/Pyz/Client/RabbitMq/RabbitMqConfig.php**